HassenPy/udacity-fsnd-item-catalog/README.md

 4- Choose the web option.
 5- For the domain option put: `http://localhost:8000/`
 6- now go to facebook login settings and add `http://localhost:8000/login` and `http://localhost:8000/` to the Valid OAuth redirect URIs" option and save.
-7- Make a file named `fb_app.json` that has this structure:
+7- In the app directory, make a file `fb_app.json` that has this structure:
 `{
   "id": "your_app_id",
   "secret": "your_app_secret"